Spinach Ricotta Vegan Ravioli

 Well, that is where wonton wrappers step in.
 They surprisingly make a great pasta dough replacement.
 AND, they can be found at just about every grocery store in the refrigerated section.

-Simply lay one wrapper down, add your filling, brush the edges with water and place another wrapper on top.
+To assemble, simply lay one wrapper down, add your filling, brush the edges with water and place another wrapper on top.
 Squeeze the sides together to seal, and that’s it.

 TSV TIP: If you want yours to look like mine, you will need to buy a ravioli cutter.
 Not a necessary step, but makes them look legit.
 The cutters are very inexpensive and you can get them on Amazon.
 You can find the ones I bought here.